 Tim Fisher: When did the idea first form to publish a book?
 Was it an idea you’d been carrying around for a long time?

-Beth Ellen: It was about four years ago that I first had the idea.
+Beth Ellen: It was about 4 years ago that I first had the idea.
 I was visiting my great aunt in the country and she was icing some of her famous ‘kisses’.
-My sister and I always loved chatting to her about her baking and whenever she would give us one of her recipes she used to fossick through all of these gorgeous little notebooks with hand-written recipes.
+My sister and I always loved chatting to her about her baking and whenever she would give us one of her recipes she use to fossick through all of these gorgeous little notebooks with hand written recipes.
 I guess it made us wonder might happen to them all once she was no longer able to make them.
 At that same time my nanna was in a nursing home and she wasn’t well enough to bake anymore, we thought it might be a pretty special thing if we could collate them all.

 TF: Had you published anything before?